- First Response

 Women’s Health West’s children’s and youth counselling program provides child/youth focused, trauma-informed counselling and therapeutic group work to assist children and young people to make sense of, and recover from, experiences of family violence.

-Counselling is available for children aged 0-17 years, who reside in the western region of Melbourne and have experienced family violence.
+Counselling is available for children aged 0 – 17 years and 11 months, who reside in the western region of Melbourne and have experienced family violence.

 Support is available as single sessions, or as short, medium, or long term counselling.
 Women’s Health West also offers therapeutic group work.